-We hope you will join us in congratulating our newest laureates for their remarkable achievements during The Franklin Institute Awards Week—April 26–29, 2021.
+We hope you will join us in congratulating our 2021 class of laureates for their remarkable achievements during our virtual celebration on April 29, 2021

 Kunihiko Fukushima, 2021 Bower Award and Prize for Achievement in Science

 Arthur D. Levinson, 2021 Bower Award for Business Leadership

 Kizzmekia S. Corbett, 2021 Benjamin Franklin NextGen Award

 Roberto Car and Michele Parrinello, 2021 Benjamin Franklin Medal in Chemistry

 Barbara H. Partee, 2021 Benjamin Franklin Medal in Computer and Cognitive Science

 Monica G. Turner, 2021 Benjamin Franklin Medal in Earth and Environmental Science